 "And to the angel of the church in Smyrna write,"

 a.
-Smyrna was a large, beautiful, and proud city.
+Smyrna: This was a large, beautiful, and proud city.
 It was a center of learning and culture, and was proud of its standing as a city.
-“Smyrna was an outstandingly beautiful city.
-It claimed to be the ‘Glory of Asia.’”
-(Barclay)
+"Smyrna was an outstandingly beautiful city.
+It claimed to be the 'Glory of Asia.' " (Barclay)

 i.
 In 196 b.c.
 Smyrna built the first temple to Dea Roma - the goddess of Rome, the spiritual symbol of the Roman Empire.
 Once the "spirit" of Rome was worshipped, it wasn't much of a step to worship the dead Emperors of Rome.
 Then it was only another small step to worship the living Emperors, and then to demand such worship as a evidence of political allegiance and civic pride.

 iii.
-The Roman Emperor Domitian (81-96 a.d.) was the first to demand worship under the title “Lord” from the people of the Roman Empire as a test of political loyalty.
-According to ancient church history, under the reign of Domitian that John was banished to the Island of Patmos where he received this vision.
+The Roman Emperor Domitian (a.d.
+81-96) was the first to demand worship under the title "Lord" from the people of the Roman Empire as a test of political loyalty.
+According to ancient church history, it was under the reign of Domitian that John was banished to the Island of Patmos where he received this vision.

 iv.
 "Emperor worship had begin as spontaneous demonstration of gratitude to Rome; but toward the end of the first century, in the days of Domitian, the final step was taken and Caesar worship became compulsory.
 Once a year the Roman citizen must burn a pinch of incense on the altar to the godhead of Caesar; and having done so, he was given a certificate to guarantee that he had performed his religious duty."
 (Barclay)